-Vinyl record sales are on pace for another 30% growth from last year, and this vinyl revival can be a sales driver for independent artists.
+Vinyl record sales were up again – 26% from last year – and this vinyl record revival can be a sales driver for independent artists.

 The 33 1/3 RPM album became the dominant release medium in the late 1960s and ’70s, as American record buyers moved from 45 RPM singles to albums.
 Fans anxiously awaited not only the latest music from their favorite artists, but the album package itself, which became a palette that artists used to express themselves in a seemingly endless procession of funny, shocking, thought provoking or elegant pieces of artwork.